codeHusky/laptips/readme.md

 #### How do I contribute?
 Go to the [GitHub Repo](https://github.com/codeHusky/user.gripe) and create a Pull Request with any changes you'd like to make, new pages, etc.

+Trusted folks can request direct contributor access in the Jedi Pastas Discord server.
+If you're not sure what that is, stick to [Pull Requests](https://github.com/codeHusky/user.gripe/pulls).

 Eventually, there may be a built-in editor for people with accounts.
 This is not fully planned and may be deemed unneeded because of the GitHub repo.

 #### What's appropriate for user.gripe?